 Some stones are too dense and simply cannot be sealed and as I've tried to explain above applying a sealer in some instances provides little if any benefit except a bit of exercise and a "check" on your "To-Do" list.

 Test and seal the floors if necessary using these recommended marble & granite sealers

 Test again in a few years to see if they may need it again (probably not).

-Forget about sealing the travertine showers (unless you do have bad ventilation and the tiles never dry out... then sealing would be beneficial.)
+Forget about sealing the travertine showers (unless you do have bad ventilation and the tiles never dry out, or it is heavily used... then sealing would be beneficial.)

 Definitely use a quality stone sealer

 if you do decided to seal your shower tiles.

 And be sure to always follow proper guidelines for cleaning travertine